wyres/mynewt-generic-base/loraapi_SKF/README.md

-# Wyres generic modules Package Definition
+# Wyres LoRa API implmentation Package Definition

-This is the package containing the generic firmware modules used in Wyres objects.
+This is the package containing an implementation of the loraapi API.

-The source files are located in the src/ directory.

-Header files are located in include/

-pkg.yml contains the base definition of the package.

-Any questions?
-Please refer to the documentation at http://mynewt.apache.org/ or ask questions on dev@mynewt.apache.org
+This implementation uses a wrapper round the stackforce lorawan stack included in the mynewt core.
+WARNING : this implementation is not yet finished!!

 /**
  * Copyright 2019 Wyres